Data Privacy

 Setup

-This section gives instructions on how to set up the Data Privacy module in Monsido.
+This section gives instructions on how to set up the Data Privacy feature in Monsido.

 The Domain Settings page opens.